ubirch/ubirch-web-ui/README.md

 If you name the files differently, you have to add the filenames in the properties in environment.ts and environment.prod.ts.

+## Device Types

+To Add a new device type for a tenant:

+* create a new group in tenant realm of keycloak with name <DEVICE_TYPE>_DeviceConfigGroup
+* add an attribute with key "attributesDeviceGroup" to the new group
+* value of attribute "attributesDeviceGroup" is JSON in the following structure (about icons, see below):

+    { "type": "<DEVICE_TYPE>",
+      "name": "<DEVICE_TYPE_NAME>",
+      "iconId": "<NAME_OF_IONICON>"
+    }

 ### Adding your own deviceType icons

 There are two possibilities: